Square360/Copilot-Drupal-Instructions/README.md

 ## Installation

-The package installs to your `vendor/` directory and uses Composer hooks to automatically set up instruction files.
+The package installs as a Composer plugin and automatically sets up instruction files when you require it.

 **Install the package:**
 ```bash